-A Qatari poet who has been sentenced to life in prison for insulting the Emir of Qatar and spreading incendiary material has been granted an appeal, according to his lawyer.
+A Qatari poet who has been sentenced to life in prison for insulting the emir of Qatar and calling for the overthrow of the government has been granted an appeal, according to his lawyer.

-Muhammad al-Ajami, 36, was jailed in November 2011 after a judge found him guilty of calling for the overthrow of the government of the Gulf state.
+Mohamed Rachid al-Ajami, 36, was jailed in November 2011 after a judge found him guilty of spreading incendiary material against the government of the Gulf state.

 "Still, I put all my confidence on the appeals court as they are actually independent.
-We were very angry but now I'm calm as I am confident that we will get a fair review of the case," al-Nuaimi, who is Qatar's former justice minister, told Al Jazeera.
+We were very angry but now I'm calm as I am confident that we will get a fair review of the case," Nuaimi, who is Qatar's former justice minister, told Al Jazeera.

 "To my great surprise, the initial investigative judge fulfilled two roles in this case as he also became the chairman of the court that sentenced my client to life in prison.
 This is illegal under Qatari law."

 "If that also doesn't work we will take this case to an international court, either in The Hague or in Belgium or the US.
-There are plenty of institutions that would hear our case," al-Nuaimi said.
+There are plenty of institutions that would hear our case," Nuaimi said.